ikko/sym/docs/cookbook/1_mixin_recipe/6_publishing_your_mixin.md

 # 1.6 Publishing Your Mixin: From Third-Party to Standard Library

-Once you've developed, tested, and documented your `symbol` mixin, the next step is to make it available to others.
-This section outlines the process of publishing your mixin, from sharing it as a third-party package to potentially integrating it into the `symbol` standard library.
+Once you've developed, tested, and documented your `sym` mixin, the next step is to make it available to others.
+This section outlines the process of publishing your mixin, from sharing it as a third-party package to potentially integrating it into the `sym` standard library.

 ## 1. As a Third-Party Package